UtrechtUniversity/simple-r-project/README.md

-# simple-r-project
+# My Project

-This simple project structure template repository is adapted from the [Good Enough Project](https://github.com/bvreede/good-enough-project) Cookiecutter template by Barbara Vreede (2019).
+This project template is a demonstration for the RepCo workshop.

 ## Usage